effectai/engine/README.md

-# Effect Tasking Network Mono Repo
+# Effect AI P2P Tasking Infrastructure

 Welcome to the Effect Tasking Mono Repo, this repository contains the neccesary packages for our tasking infrastructure to operate.

 ## Packages